kwebio/kweb-core/docs/src/routing.md

 see that the number increments (both in the URL and in the link text), also without a page refresh.

-`num.value++` is worthy of additional attention. `num` is a `KVar<Int>`, and so it can be incremented via its `value` property.
-This will cause the page URL to update, which will in-turn cause the DOM to update to reflect the new URL.
-All of this is handled for you automatically by Kweb.
+`num.value++` is worthy of additional attention. `num` is a `KVar<Int>` converted from the `KVar<String>` supplied as a parameter.
+Because of this it can be incremented via its `value` property.

+This change will propagate back causing the URL to update, which will in-turn cause the DOM to update to reflect the new URL.
+All of this is handled for you automatically.